danfairs/django-lazysignup/README.rst

 Note of course that these deletes will cascade, so if you need to keep data associated with such users, you'll need to write your own cleanup job.
 It also expects that you're using database backed sessions.
 If that's not the case, then you'll again need to write your own cleanup.
+Finally, if you're using a custom user class where the user isn't a subclass of Django's own user model, you'll again need your own cleanup script.

 Helping Out
 -----------